kartaview/upload-scripts/README.md

 ## 1. Upload photos to KartaView

 ##### Description
-This script is used to upload sequences from a local directory.
+This script is used to upload tracks from a local directory.
 The available formats are:
-* Sequences taken with the OSC mobile apps
+* Tracks taken with the OSC mobile apps
 * Exif images

 ##### Usage